 Average Tuition: $933

 Nova also offers a Graduate Certificate in Business Intelligence and Analytics.
 Both programs are offered through the College of Engineering and Computing, and they offer training in business intelligence, data mining, and organizational decision making.
 Coursework in the program includes decision support systems or business modeling, database management and applications, data warehousing, data mining, and a capstone project in business intelligence.
-Graduates of the program work in business intelligence analytics or architecture, data warehousing, and information technology business analysis.
+Graduates of the program work in:

 College Choice Score: 90.05